Igglybuff/awesome-piracy/readme.md

 - [Tails](https://tails.boum.org/) Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.

 ## Domain Names
-- [Njalla](https://njal.la/) a privacy-aware domain registration service
+- [Njalla](https://njal.la/) a privacy-aware domain registration service.
-- [xip.io](http://xip.io/) magic domain name that provides wildcard DNS for any IP address.
 - [Domainr](https://domainr.com/) Domainr finds domain names and short URLs.
 Instantly check availability and register for all top-level domains.

 ## Torrenting